brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

             └── no-underscore-var.js  # Tests for the no-underscore-var rule
 ```

 The project structure is fairly easy to follow and prescribes only the basics needed to keep rules, tests and documentation in a logical place. `docs/rules`, `lib/rules` and `tests/lib/rules` should all contain 1 file per rule, with the docs file ending in `.md`, not `.js`.
-Each file name should be lowercase and separated by dashes, just as the rule names are defined.
+Each file name should be lowercase and separated by dashes, just as the rule name was defined.

 ### Anatomy of a Rule

 A rule is a module that exports a `create` function, which does the node visitation and error reporting work, and a `meta` object that provides additional information about what the rule does, how to find its documentation, and any configuration options that it should accept.

+A new rule from the [Yeoman generator](https://github.com/eslint/generator-eslint) should have this structure:

 <!-- prettier-ignore-start -->
 ```js